DHS home page

 SSA determines 1619(b) status.
 In order to qualify for 1619(b) an individual must meet all of the following:

-SSA will ask the person if they need Medicaid in order to maintain their employment.
+SSA will ask the individual if they need Medicaid in order to maintain their employment.
 It is important that they answer yes to that question.
 If they do not, they will not be determined eligible for 1619(b).

 To access this screen, you can type in "webm,find,ssn" on the mainframe and then place a character next to the Bendex dot.
 Enter [F13].